lockss/lockss-rtd-manual/docs/sysadmin/curl.rst

 Installing Curl
 ===============

-:doc:`/installing/downloading` and :doc:`/installing/running` require `Curl <https://curl.se/>`_ or `Wget <https://www.gnu.org/software/wget/>`_.
+:doc:`/installing/downloading` and :doc:`/installing/running` require :term:`Curl` or :term:`Wget`.
 Most typical Linux systems have at least one installed by default.
 You can check by typing ``curl --version`` and ``wget --version`` at the command line and verifying that at least one of them outputs a valid version message (meaning the corresponding software is installed).
 This section describes how to install `Curl <https://curl.se/>`_ if necessary.

 Select your operating system below and follow the instructions as ``root`` [#fnroot]_: